A Guide to Growing Roses

 A rose is a rose is a rose.
 For decades, roses have been used to convey love, beauty, grace and sweetness.
-If you’re anything like us, we like having our roses around more than just a week and not only in a vase.
+If you’re anything like us, we like having our gardening roses around more than just a week and not only in a vase.
 Although they are beautiful to have around the house, they’re even more beautiful flattering your yard with flowering shrubs.
-Learn how to plant a rose bush today!
+Learn how to plant a rose bush today with these planting tips!

-Fertilize roses each spring with a slow-release fertilizer, following label directions.
-If you fertilize again in mid-summer you’ll get a better bloom in the fall.
+Fertilize roses each spring with a slow release fertilizer, following label directions.
+If you fertilize again in mid-summer or fall you’ll get a better bloom in the fall.

-Many kinds of roses require frequent spraying to prevent fungal diseases and insect damage.
+Many kinds of roses require frequent spraying to prevent fungal diseases such as black spot and insect damage.
 Not so with the modern Drift® roses and Knock Out® roses!
 If your roses are healthy, in full sun, and properly watered they should not need any of the various …cides.
 Disease resistance is one of our favorite features!

 Planting Your New Roses

 These are not bare root roses, they are rooted in their nursery container with soil.
 Thoroughly water the growing medium soil in the plant’s pot before starting.
 Dig a planting hole larger than the pot; we recommend twice as wide.
 Place the pot on its side and slide the plant out.
 If the plant is stuck, you can slip a long-bladed knife around the inside edge to loosen it.

 Gently loosen some of the roots along the sides and bottom, and pull them outward so they are not encircling the root mass.
 It shouldn’t be necessary to prune any of the roots.
 The exception is if one or more large roots are wound around the circumference of the pot.
 In this case the offending root should be shortened so that when it is in the ground it will grow outward and not continue growing in a circle.